transfer Kodi build Fire Stick

 You should note that you’ll need to run Kodi at least once before taking the following steps.

-Begin by connecting both devices to the same network either via WiFi or an Ethernet cable.
+Begin by connecting both devices to the same network, either via WiFi or an Ethernet cable.
 Next, search the Amazon Fire app store for “ES File Explorer”.
 In the menu on the left, click Network.
 This tab will expand, so click LAN, then move over to the right and click the Scan button.

 If you see your primary device here, you can navigate to the folder with the userdata, media, and addons files.
 If not, make sure you’ve made it visible on the network.
 Similarly, the folders you’re trying to access have to have sharing enabled.
-It can take a few minutes for these changes to take effect so don’t worry if they don’t appear immediately.
+It can take a few minutes for these changes to take effect, so don’t worry if they don’t appear immediately.

 Fire Stick - ES File Explorer

 Once you can freely navigate to the files within the ES File Explorer, hold the remote control’s Select button and click each folder you need.
-The user interface can be awkward at times but if you move back to the menu on the left and go down to the bottom, you should be able to click the copy button.
+The user interface can be awkward at times, but if you move back to the menu on the left and go down to the bottom, you should be able to click the copy button.

 Pasting files into Kodi's folder

 Now, go back to the Network tab.
 This time, click Local and navigate to Android/data/org.xbmc.kodi/files/.kodi/.
 Click the paste button.
 You’ll be asked whether you’d like to overwrite the existing files, so click Overwrite.
-This procedure can take around ten minutes, after which you can open Kodi and see if everything installed properly.
+This procedure can take around ten minutes, after which you can open Kodi and see if everything is installed properly.
 The new skin may take a short time to perform its initial setup, after which it should work as normal.

 Custom Kodi build running on Amazon Fire Stick